andreterceiro/dio-mobile-meu-tudo--working-with-react-native-components/README.md

 ![View - touches](images/View-touch.png)

+Teacher also said that instead of an inline function you could use an external function as a handler.

 # External link

 Teacher also passed [this link about components and APIs](https://reactnative.dev/docs/components-and-apis) in the complimentary materials area.